CS-Social-Good-CalPoly/Vera/README.md

      - **Add the files with your changes:**

-       Make sure you are in the same directory as your file-to-add.
+       Make sure you are in the root directory of the repository (when you do `ls`, it should list directories like backend, vera-react-app, etc).
        This command is to be used for any file you created, modified, or deleted:
        ```
-       git add file-name
+       git add /path_to_file
        ```
        We recommend doing git add for each file, even if it is tedious.
 We know that `git add .` exists, but this might end up adding some files which are not meant to be pushed (package.json would be a good example).